zac-heisey/murray-lampert/about.md

     - name: Luis Mora
       title: Field Technician
       email: lmora@murraylampert.com
       bio: "<p>Luis is from Michoacán, Mexico.
 He loves playing soccer in his spare time.
 He has been working in the remodeling industry for 17 years and loves that it is innovative and always growing.
 His area of expertise is drywall, but will tackle any job given to him.
 If given the choice to choose a career path again, it would undoubtedly be construction.</p><p>Luis always strives to do his best and is particular in what he does.
 He is happily married and the father of three beautiful children.</p>"
       image-1: "/murray-lampert/version3/luis-mora-1.jpg"
       image-2: "/murray-lampert/version3/luis-mora-1.jpg"
     - name: Carrie Mayers
       title: Team Coach
       email: ''
-      bio: '<p>Carrie was born in NJ but grew up in Tucson Arizona.
+      bio: "<p>Carrie was born in NJ but grew up in Tucson Arizona.
 She graduated from Cal State Northridge and has been successful in building her own business- The Corporate Coaching company.
 Carrie is contracted with Murray Lampert Design Build Remodel as the team coach.
 Her areas of expertise include executive coaching, sales couching, consulting, and training.
-Carrie is happily married and has 3 incredible kids!</p>'
+Carrie is happily married and has 3 incredible kids!</p>"
       image-1: "/murray-lampert/version3/carrie-mayers-1.jpg"
       image-2: "/murray-lampert/version3/carrie-mayers-1.jpg"
 - template: hero-banner